 The story centers around a man and a woman, whose fates are intertwined and will change forever.
 Nelson is an avid advertiser living in San Francisco.
 One day, during a driving test, he ...
 See full summary »

 A lonely doctor who once occupied an unusual lakeside home begins exchanging love letters with its former resident, a frustrated architect.
 They must try to unravel the mystery behind their extraordinary romance before it's too late.

-To foil an extortion plot, an FBI agent undergoes a face-transplant surgery and assumes the identity of a ruthless terrorist.
-But the plan backfires when the same criminal impersonates the cop with the same method.
+In order to foil an extortion plot, an FBI agent undergoes a face-transplant surgery and assumes the identity and physical appearance of a ruthless terrorist, but the plan turns from bad to worse when the same criminal impersonates the cop.

 Seth is an angel who accompanies the spirits of the recently dead to the ever after.
 Seth has never been human and so has has never experienced touch or taste.
 When in the hospital however he comes across Dr. Maggie Rice, a brilliant young heart surgeon who is devoted to her profession and her patients.
 Seth has the power to let himself be seen but Maggie finds him far too mysterious.
 Seth also meets a patient, Nathaniel Messinger, who has news for him - he too was once an angel like Seth but chose to fall to Earth and become human.
 Seth makes a decision on his future, which does not turn out as he had expected.
 Written by

 82 of 106 people found this review helpful.

 Was this review helpful to you?